Twitter confident most users will pay for the privilege of getting called a dumb bitch - The Beaverton

 Twitter confident most users will pay for the privilege of getting called a dumb bitch

-SAN FRANCISCO – Twitter confirmed today that it is looking to boost falling revenues by asking users to pay in order to be harassed by strangers online.
+SAN FRANCISCO – Twitter confirmed today that is looking to boost falling revenues by asking users to pay money in order to be harassed by strangers online.

 “We are exploring ways to give Twitter users all the current joys of random assholes coming into their mentions to call them the c-word but with the added benefit of knowing that everyone involved in that interaction is paying to be a part of it,” said CEO and founder Jack Dorsey.